jar398/communication/README.md

 ## Truth and fidelity

 Individual agent actions can have a 'payoff' for that agent.
-If the payoffs are +/+ (positive for the generator, positive for the interpreter), the agents are acting cooperatively: the generator is 'telling the truth' and the interpreter is acting with 'fidelity'.
+In a communication event, if the payoffs are +/+ (positive for the generator, positive for the interpreter), the agents are acting cooperatively: the generator is 'telling the truth' and the interpreter is acting with 'fidelity'.

 (Assume that neither agent can get a nonzero payoff unless both generation and interpretation are taking place.)